timeplus-io/docs/docs/private-beta-1.md

   * Refined typing system and logical comparisons return `bool` instead of `uint8`
 * Source, sink, API and SDK
   * All Timeplus sinks now use the `{{.columnName}}` syntax to access the column value in the sink title or body.
 Numbers and other primitive types are supported (previously only string columns are supported).
-  * Fixed an issue that cancelled queries could be marked as finished.
+  * Fixed an issue that canceled queries could be marked as finished.
   * Fixed an issue that EPS(event per second) won't be shown if the query finishes too fast.
 * UI improvements
   * Added a new option in the 'Send data to..' dialog to send the results to a stream in the Timeplus tenant.